DAXXY-777/Simple-QA-RAG/README.md

 # Simple-QA-RAG
-I'll create comprehensive documentation for this RAG (Retrieval-Augmented Generation) Financial Document Q&A Application.

-# RAG Financial Document Q&A Application

 ## Overview
 This Streamlit application enables users to upload PDF documents and perform question-answering using advanced retrieval and language model techniques.